MLB Betting – The Basics

-Major League Baseball (MLB) is the oldest and longest-running professional baseball league in the United States.
-Since its inception in 1876 as a professional sport, MLB continues to be one of the most popular sports leagues among fans across the country.
+Established in 1876, Major League Baseball (MLB) holds the distinction of being the oldest and longest-running professional baseball league in the United States.
+Over the years, MLB has earned a devoted following among fans nationwide, remaining one of the most beloved sports leagues in the country.

-Today, thirty major league teams are divided into two divisions – American League and National League – which compete against each other in an annual championship series known as the World Series.
+The MLB comprises thirty major league teams, which are split into two divisions: the American League and the National League.
+These divisions face off against each other in the annual championship series known as the World Series.

-Every year, over seventy million people attend regular season games, while millions more watch on television or through digital streaming services.
-The MLB also offers postseason promotions and special events that draw even larger crowds of devoted followers throughout the course of the season.
+Each year, more than seventy million people attend regular season games, while countless others watch via television broadcasts or digital streaming services.
+The MLB also hosts postseason promotions and special events that attract even larger audiences throughout the season.

 Moneyline Bets